 For lighter colored dogs, special care will need to be taken to clean around the eyes to keep tear stains from forming.

-Like all breeds, he will also need his nails cut regularly and his ears checked and cleaned to keep moisture and wax from building up and causing infection.
+Like all breeds, Havanese puppies need their nails cut regularly and their ears checked and cleaned to keep moisture and wax from building up and causing infection.

 Havanese Exercise and Training Needs